Moaz615/Moaz615-STEM-URT-ToC-past-Exams/README.md

 - **Timer mode** - Full exams with countdown timer and pause functionality
 - **Practice mode** - Go through questions one by one with instant feedback
+- **Exam Sidebar** - Quick navigation between the questions and showing question status
 - **Progress tracking** - See your best scores and attempt history
 - **Responsive design** - Works on desktop and mobile
 - **Local storage** - Your progress is saved locally

 ---
-AI helped me in some parts of my project
+AI helped me in some parts of this project